-Entry for the 2016 Geoffrey Roberts Award is now OPEN and will close on 31 March 2016.
+Entry for the 2016 Geoffrey Roberts Award is now CLOSED.
+Entrants will be contacted once the judging panel assessed all submissions.

 The Geoffrey Roberts Award is an international wine related award worth £4,000 (about $6,500) given each year to someone who can demonstrate to the judging panel a genuine commitment to New World wines or wines from Emerging Regions.

 The Award has been made every year since 1996 to commemorate the life and work of the late Geoffrey Roberts a pioneer importer of top quality New World wines into the UK.

 After 17 years of successful administration, those running the Geoffrey Roberts Trust felt it was time for the Award and its funds to find a permanent new home.
 The Worshipful Company of Vintners, celebrating its 650th anniversary in 2013 and with a strong commitment to both the UK wine trade and charitable activity, was felt to be the ideal body.
 The Vintners' Company now administers the Award.